Gamesmes90/arch-wiki-docset/README.md

 ```bash
 ./arch-wiki-docset.sh --checkFolder
 ```
+#### Note
-Note: The wiki has to be redownloaded to check if there are new files
+The wiki has to be redownloaded to check if there are new files

 ### Redownload arch-wiki-docs
 ```bash